snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/cli/index.md

 ### Modifying the event specifications source applications

 By default event specifications inherit all the source applications of the data product.
-If you want to customise it, you can use the `excludedSourceApplications` in the event specification description to remove a given source application from an event spec.
+If you want to customise it, you can use the `excludedSourceApplications` in the event specification description to remove a given source application from an event specification.

 ```yaml title="./data-products/test-cli.yaml"
 apiVersion: v1